Bigdata-AI-Minor/Flask_app/README.md

 flask db upgrade
 ```

-Start the flask application:
+After that you can run the application with:
 ```sh
 flask run
 ```

-Install the libraries in env (example flask but needs to change to actual libs):
+Install the stand alone packages in env (example flask but needs to change to actual packages):
 ```sh
 python3.9 -m pip install flask
 ```

-At any time save all dependencies we use:
+Save the working dependencies in in the requirements.txt:
 ```sh
 python3.9 -m pip freeze > requirements.txt
 ```